Get Legal and Tax Updates for Portugal?

 1. EU vs. Non-EU Divorces: A Critical Distinction

-One of the first questions I ask clients is: "Where was your divorce finalised?"
-The answer determines everything about the process ahead.
+The first question I ask clients is: “Where was your divorce finalised?”
+The answer determines everything.

-For EU divorces (pre-Brexit UK included), the path is relatively straightforward.
-You'll need to register your divorce directly with the Civil Registry Office (Conservatória do Registo Civil).
-The process requires fewer documents and no court intervention.
+For EU divorces (pre-Brexit UK included) the process is straightforward.
+You’ll need to register your divorce directly with the Civil Registry Office (Conservatória do Registo Civil).
+Fewer documents and no court intervention required.

-Non-EU divorces face a more challenging route.
-These divorces must go through judicial review by the Portuguese Court of Appeal before they can be registered.
-This distinction creates two entirely different processes with different timelines, costs, and documentation requirements.
+Non-EU divorces face a more complex route.
+These need to go through judicial review by the Portuguese Court of Appeal before they can be registered.
+This creates two completely different processes with different timelines, costs and documentation requirements.

 2. Required Documents: Preparing Your Paperwork